silvacms/documentation/source/contents/base.rst

 Create a new content
 --------------------

-To create a new Silva content, you need to define a class that inherits from one of the base content class of Silva, for instance :py:class:`Products.Silva.Asset.Asset`:
+To create a new Silva content, you need to define a Python class that inherits from one of the base content class defined in Silva.
+For instance :py:class:`Products.Silva.Asset.Asset`:

 .. code-block:: python
   :linenos: